Voicerr-ai/.github/profile/README.md

 Managing multiple clients shouldn’t be a hassle.
 You can **add upto 100 clients for free**.
 Our intuitive dashboard lets you effortlessly oversee client accounts and gain valuable insights into **AI call interactions**.

 ### Voicerr VAPI Workflow Templates - More than just a regular whitelabel
+With Voicerr's custom workflows you can easily connect any CRM like Zoho, hubspot or GHL easily with VAPI or any googl product like google calendar, or sheets etc. Its super easy to setup workflows with workflow templates that lets you connect your apps easily without building the workflow itself.
 [![Watch the video](https://img.youtube.com/vi/dXHdXI555eY/maxresdefault.jpg)](https://youtu.be/dXHdXI555eY)

 ### Seamless VAPI AI Integration